Capital City: Sarajevo

 The Bosnian region in the north is mostly covered by mountains and dense forests making it ideal for hiking enthusiasts.
 On the other hand, the Herzegovina region in the south is covered by flat agricultural land.
 There is also the capital city Sarajevo, where the majority of British expats are living.
 Additionally, if you are an art and heritage lover, then you would most definitely want to give a chance to this city full of beautiful sceneries and cultural life, where many events and festivals are being held annually.

 Another important city to mention is Banja Luka, which lies along the Vrbas River.
 It is the second-largest city in the country and serves as the capital of Republika Srpska (Bosnian Serb Republic).
 Is considered the economic and cultural centre of the region.
 The city has road connections with Sarajevo, Jajce (a heritage town and ancient capital of the Bosnian kings) and Zagreb (Croatia).
+Here are some top mentions for good places to move to in Bosnia and Herzegovina.

 How to become a resident of Bosnia and Herzegovina